p2o-lab/polaris-frontend/README.md

 ## Development server

-Run `npm start` or `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Docker